Important Information

 6th Bavarian cuisine

-Bavarian cuisine is another strong link between the people and Bavarian traditions.
-The “Brotzeit” or "Vesper", the traditional Bavarian snack, is a fixed ritual and is often eaten in convivial company.
-Sausage, cheese, pretzels and a cold beer are part of a typical snack, which is often eaten in a convivial atmosphere at a country inn or in a traditional tavern.
-Especially in the fall, there are numerous festivals where “roast pork” and “white sausages” end up on the tables.
-Bavarian beer also has a long tradition and is not just a drink, but a cultural asset.
-Over the centuries, Bavarian breweries have developed beer brewing techniques that are still very important in Bavaria.
+Bavarian cuisine is another strong link between people and Bavarian cultural heritage.
+The “Brotzeit” ,the traditional Bavarian snack, is a cherished ritual and is often enjoyed in good company.
+Sausage, cheese, pretzels, and a cold beer are part of a typical Brotzeit, which is often enjoyed in good company at a country inn or a traditional tavern.

 Experience Bavarian traditions up close